Echilonvibin/minimaLinux/README.md

 hypr/hyprland.conf

 Monitors: The current config uses monitor=,preferred,auto,1 for automatic detection.
 If you need specific resolutions, refresh rates, or scaling (e.g., HiDPI), you must uncomment and modify the manual monitor= examples.
+You could also use nwg-displays to configure it how you want, and then export it into the hyprland.conf file.

 hypr/keybindings.conf